graezykev/explain-nuance-git-merge-rebase/README.md

 ### Initialise a Git Repository and Create a Starting File

-Initiate a Git repository, as well as a `main` branch.
+First, create a new directory and initialize a Git repository:

 ```sh
 mkdir git-nuance-demo-merge && \